You may frequently hear the term “ISELP” used by veterinarians, especially in the sports medicine field. But do you know what it is?

-After three years of intensive training in locomotor pathology including musculoskeletal examinations, radiology, ultrasonography, nuclear medicine, MRI and other imaging technologies as part of the ISELP program, Dr. Kleider successfully completed the six part ISELP examination in France.
+After three years of intensive study and training in locomotor pathology including; musculoskeletal examinations, radiology, ultrasonography, nuclear medicine, MRI and other imaging technologies as part of the ISELP program, Dr. Kleider successfully completed the six part ISELP examination in France.
 In 2012, he became the first Canadian and one of only several dozen veterinarians in North America, to receive ISELP certification.

-Dr. Hodge has also completed all his training and is ISELP eligible.
+In 2018 Dr. Hodge passed the exam after completing all his training and is now ISELP certified.

 The result?
 Kleider Veterinary Services has the only 2 ISELP certified veterinarians in Canada.